pivotal/docs-tap/tas-migration/buildpacks/php.hbs.md

 ##### Tanzu Application Service

-In TAS, you can configure New Relic for the [PHP buildpack](https://docs.cloudfoundry.org/buildpacks/php/gsg-php-newrelic.html#configuration) either by:
+In Tanzu Application Service, you can configure New Relic for the [PHP buildpack](https://docs.cloudfoundry.org/buildpacks/php/gsg-php-newrelic.html#configuration) either by:

 - Using a Cloud Foundry service: Your `VCAP_SERVICES` environment variable must contain a service named `newrelic`, the `newrelic` service must contain a key named `credentials`, and the `credentials` key must contain a `licenseKey`.